AmirMEdris/Discordbot/README.md

 Usage
 Once active use !!help in a chat with the bot in it and it will show you all the commands and their usage.
+To-Do:
+ - Use /commands instead of !!
+ - Replace visualize with a free alternative.
+ - Make Summary do a better job when its long intervals of time
+ - Add arguements like channel name for applicable functions
+ - Come up with more useful methods.
+ - Give messages explaining what went wrong when outputs wont be generated cause of openai content filtering.
+ - make readme better

 Contributing
 This project is open source and contributions are welcome.
 Feel free to fork the repository, create new features or improve existing ones, and submit a pull request.